CloudApp

 Use Cases

-• Personal or team image hosting for sharing screenshots and media
+• Personal or team file drop for sharing screenshots, recordings, and documents

-• Backend for automated uploads from scripts or tools using the API
+• Programmatic uploads from scripts and tools using API keys

 Limitations and Considerations